Xilinx/Vitis_Libraries/vision/docs/src/getting-started-with-vitis-vision.rst

 Prerequisites
 =============

 #.
-Valid installation of Vitis™ 2023.2 or later version and the
+Valid installation of Vitis 2024.1 or later and the
    corresponding licenses.
 #.
 Download the Vitis Vision library from github.
 #.
-Install the card for which the platform is supported in Vitis 2023.2 or
+Install the card for which the platform is supported in Vitis 2024.1 or
    later versions.
 #.
-If targeting an embedded platform, downlaod the platform, common images and set up the evaluation board.
+If targeting an embedded platform, download the platform, common images and set up the evaluation board.
 #.
 Xilinx® Runtime (XRT) must be installed.
 XRT provides software
-   interface to Xilinx FPGAs.
+   interface to AMD FPGAs.
 #.
-Install/compile OpenCV libraries(with compatible libjpeg.so).
+Install/compile OpenCV libraries (with compatible ``libjpeg.so``).
-   Appropriate version (X86/aarch32/aarch64) of compiler must be used based on the available processor for the target board.
+   An appropriate version (X86/aarch32/aarch64) of compiler must be used based on the available processor for the target board.
 #. libOpenCL.so must be installed if not present along with the
    platform.